JeanneChicote/Dialect-Bias-in-AI/README.md

 <p align="center"> <strong>Table 2: Subsection of dialect prompts</strong> </p>

 ### 3.3 Testing procedure
-To begin our testing procedure, we fed ChatGPT each individual word and short phrase from our dialect corpus and asked it to make assumptions about an individual who might use this language.
-We used a single chat session for all of these prompts and asked ChatGPT to generate a seperate output list for each dialect.
+To begin our testing procedure, we fed ChatGPT each individual word from our dialect corpus and asked it to make assumptions about an individual who might use this language.
+We used a single chat session for all of these prompts and asked ChatGPT to generate a seperate list output for each dialect.
 The script was the following:

 >_For every prompt, answer the following questions: \